betaflight/betaflight/docs/Spektrum bind.md

     BIND_PORT  GPIOA       Defines the port for the bind pin BIND_PIN   Pin_3       Defines the bind pin (the satellite receiver is connected to)

-This is to activate the Hardware bind pug feature
+This is to activate the hardware bind plug feature

     HARDWARE_BIND_PLUG     Enables the hardware bind plug feature BINDPLUG_PORT  GPIOB   Defines the port for the hardware bind plug